 After school, I worked in a physical therapist’s office, which was very educational.
-I gear my massage technique in this direction and toward deep-tissue work.
+I gear my massage technique in this direction and toward deep-tissue work and rehabilitation.
 The human body and its ability to heal itself fascinates me.
 When people come in with certain areas of pain, I specifically address those areas.
-My goal is for my client to leave feeling deeply relaxed and with significantly reduced pain.
-I aim is to provide my client with an idea of how to prevent their pain from recurring.
-I also believe in letting my clients zone out and go to another place during their massage.
+My goal is for my client to leave feeling deeply relaxed and with significantly reduced pain, while educating my client with ideas of how to prevent their pain from recurring.

-Although I do not use hot stones, I am confident that I can help heal the deepest of stresses and injuries.
+I am confident that I can help heal the deepest of stresses and injuries.
 I maximize the effectiveness of the treatment through treating mind-body-spirit.
 The Nook’s peaceful environment, conducive to relaxation and stress relief, assists the mind.
-I specialize in deep tissue massage, integrative massage, and Swedish massage (all of which benefit the body through soft tissue manipulation).
+I specialize in Deep Tissue Massage, Integrative Massage, and Swedish Massage (all of which benefit the body through soft tissue manipulation).
 Throughout my extensive practice, I developed treatments utilizing reflexology and energy clearing to treat the spirit.

 I believe in a self-sustaining life; thus, I grow a vegetable garden and raise ducks and chickens.
 In the evenings, my little family sings and dances as we cook.
 During my spare time I enjoy taking my 3 children camping.
 We love spending time in nature!